westey-m/semantic-kernel-1/docs/decisions/0045-updated-vector-store-design.md

 - Pros: Allows normalization to vary separately from the vector store.
 - Pros: No need to implement the full VectorDBRecordService interface.
-- Pros: Can modify values on serialization without changing the incoming record.
+- Pros: Can modify values on serialization without changing the incoming record, if supported by DB SDK.
 - Cons: Harder to package matching encoders/decoders together.

 ```cs